 They don't need to be swelled.

-That's not the right question.
+As it is, that's not the right question.

 You stop it for how long?

-These are suburbs, it's twenty suburbs around Paris.
+These are suburbs, 20 suburbs around Paris.

 Here's another dirty little secret.

-Uh Shaden Freud taking pleasure in the misery of others, taking delight in the misery of others.
+I think it's easy to have Shadden Freud here, Shadden Freud taking pleasure in the misery of others, taking delight in the misery of others.

-Uh but it's hard not to have that here, and the French, of course, thought that they had purchased an insurance policy against all of this by standing up for Saddam and against the United States, and they're finding out that it didn't help them at all.
+And the French, of course, thought that they had purchased an insurance policy against all of this by standing up for Saddam and against the United States.

 They have not started happening here.

-Great Britain, it is the kids, the offspring of long ago immigrants who came for different reasons.
+It is the kids, the offspring of long ago immigrants who came for different reasons.

-But now these kids, you know how many mosques there are in these countries where there are imams that are able to do what they do with Wahhabism in the in Saudi Arabia and take the young skulls full of mush and fill them with all this.
+But now these kids, you know how many mosques there are in these countries where there are imams that are able to do what they do with Wahhabism in Saudi Arabia and take the young skulls full of mush and fill them with all this.

-And it doesn't take much to light these fires, and really all it does take is a little expression of authority.
+And really all it does take is a little expression of authority.

-Isn't that isn't that clever?
+Isn't that clever?

 Pirates.

-You know who runs Somalia?
+You know who runs Somalia.

-Uh warlords like Mohammed Farah Adid Sahib Skyhook, he of Mogadishu fame.
+Warlords like Mohammed Farah Adid Sahib Skyhook, he of Mogadishu fame.

-Uh they th that's who these pirates are.
+That's who these pirates are.

-Uh they are not insurgents in Iraq.
+They are not insurgents in Iraq.

 They are terrorists.